 OUR ALLERGY ALERT TEST POLICY:

-We strongly recommend you come in before your colour appointment for an allergy alert test.
-Whilst anyone can become allergic or sensitive to any colour product at any time, we have been advised that there is an increased risk of sensitivity or reactions with anyone who has tested positive for Covid-19 or even from just having either one or both vaccines.
-Any change in your medical history can affect your tolerance of hair colour.
-Therefore we invite you to have an Allergy test with us before each of your scheduled appointments.
+We strongly recommend you come in before each of your colour appointments for an allergy alert test.
+Whilst anyone can become allergic or sensitive to any colour product at any time, there is an increased risk of sensitivity or reactions with anyone who has tested positive for Covid-19 or even from just having any of the vaccines.
+Any change in your medical history can also affect your tolerance of hair colour.

 Please be aware that ahead of all colour applications you will be asked to confirm details of your allergy alert test or to sign a disclaimer to say that you have declined the test and chosen to have your service without it.